cplusplus/SG20/compile-time-programming/requires-expressions.md

 `sizeof(t) == 4`, to only be satisfied when the result of the expression is `true`, you must use a nested-requirement, such as `requires sizeof(t) == 4;`.
-Omitting the `requires` results in a simple-requirement, which is satisfied based purely on syntact validity, not on the result of the operation.
+Omitting the `requires` results in a simple-requirement, which is satisfied based purely on syntactic validity, not on the result of the operation.

 ### Points to cover